fra-git/Portfolio/README.md

 ## 👨‍💻 About Me

 **Francesco Cimarra** - Data Science & AI professional with expertise in financial data management, statistical analysis, and business intelligence.
 Currently pursuing an MSc in Data Science & Artificial Intelligence at EDHEC Business School (ranked #4 in France, FT Masters in Management #4 worldwide).

+This is the link to access the page: https://fra-git.github.io/portfolio/